tangentsoft/pidp8i/README.md

     $ unzip /path/to/pidp8i-VERSION.zip

-The file name will vary somewhat, depending on when and how you retrieved the file.
+The file name will vary somewhat, depending on when and how you transferred the file.
 After unpacking it, you will have a new directory beginning with `pidp8i`. `cd` into that directory, then proceed with the [configuration](#configuring) steps below.